IHS Markit (NYSE:INFO) Issues FY 2021 Earnings Guidance

 IHS Markit (NYSE:INFO) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $3.180-$3.200 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.170.
 The company issued revenue guidance of $4.61 billion-$4.63 billion, compared to the consensus revenue estimate of $4.66 billion.

-IHS Markit (NYSE:INFO) last released its earnings results on Monday, September 27th.
-The business services provider reported $0.85 EPS for the quarter, topping analysts’ consensus estimates of $0.83 by $0.02.
-IHS Markit had a net margin of 13.89% and a return on equity of 11.69%.
-The company had revenue of $1.18 billion for the quarter, compared to analysts’ expectations of $1.17 billion.
-During the same quarter last year, the business earned $0.65 EPS.
-The firm’s revenue was up 10.0% compared to the same quarter last year.
-Analysts expect that IHS Markit will post 2.68 earnings per share for the current fiscal year.
+IHS Markit (NYSE:INFO) last posted its earnings results on Monday, September 27th.
+The business services provider reported $0.85 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.83 by $0.02.
+The company had revenue of $1.18 billion during the quarter, compared to analyst estimates of $1.17 billion.
+IHS Markit had a return on equity of 11.69% and a net margin of 13.89%.
+The business’s revenue was up 10.0% compared to the same quarter last year.
+During the same period in the prior year, the company earned $0.65 earnings per share.
+As a group, equities research analysts anticipate that IHS Markit will post 2.68 earnings per share for the current year.

-INFO has been the topic of a number of recent analyst reports.
-Truist raised their target price on shares of IHS Markit from $100.00 to $105.00 and gave the stock a hold rating in a research note on Friday, June 25th.
-Zacks Investment Research upgraded shares of IHS Markit from a hold rating to a buy rating and set a $124.00 target price on the stock in a research note on Friday, October 1st.
-Morgan Stanley decreased their target price on shares of IHS Markit from $141.00 to $137.00 and set an overweight rating on the stock in a research note on Wednesday, September 29th.
-Truist Securities lifted their price objective on shares of IHS Markit from $100.00 to $105.00 and gave the company a hold rating in a research report on Thursday, June 24th.
-Finally, BMO Capital Markets lifted their price objective on shares of IHS Markit from $110.00 to $121.00 and gave the company a market perform rating in a research report on Thursday, June 24th.
-Five equities research analysts have rated the stock with a hold rating and three have given a buy rating to the company’s stock.
-According to data from MarketBeat, the company has an average rating of Hold and a consensus target price of $117.00.
+Several brokerages have recently issued reports on INFO.
+Truist boosted their price objective on IHS Markit from $100.00 to $105.00 and gave the stock a hold rating in a research report on Friday, June 25th.
+BMO Capital Markets boosted their price objective on IHS Markit from $110.00 to $121.00 and gave the stock a market perform rating in a research report on Thursday, June 24th.
+Zacks Investment Research upgraded IHS Markit from a hold rating to a buy rating and set a $124.00 price objective for the company in a research report on Friday, October 1st.
+Morgan Stanley reduced their price objective on IHS Markit from $141.00 to $137.00 and set an overweight rating for the company in a research report on Wednesday, September 29th.
+Finally, Truist Securities boosted their price objective on IHS Markit from $100.00 to $105.00 and gave the stock a hold rating in a research report on Thursday, June 24th.
+Five equities research analysts have rated the stock with a hold rating and three have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, IHS Markit currently has a consensus rating of Hold and an average target price of $117.00.

-In related news, CEO Lance Darrell Gordon Uggla sold 43,190 shares of the firm’s stock in a transaction on Monday, August 2nd.
-The shares were sold at an average price of $118.47, for a total value of $5,116,719.30.
-Following the completion of the transaction, the chief executive officer now directly owns 1,292,323 shares of the company’s stock, valued at $153,101,505.81.
-The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Company insiders own 0.56% of the company’s stock.
+In other news, CEO Lance Darrell Gordon Uggla sold 14,000 shares of the company’s stock in a transaction on Wednesday, August 4th.
+The shares were sold at an average price of $118.51, for a total value of $1,659,140.00.
+The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Corporate insiders own 0.56% of the company’s stock.

 IHS Markit Ltd. engages in the provision of information, analytics, and solutions to customers in the business, finance, and government sectors.
 It operates through the following segments: Financial Services, Transportation, Resources, and Consolidated Markets and Solutions.
 The Financial Services segment consists of pricing and reference data, indices product portfolio, valuation, and research, sales, and trading activities.